-Investments are either held by a custodian bank or listed on the stock market thus the Company has full title to the assets.
-Where investments are made in cash deposits the bank's credit ratings are viewed by the committee and diversification is considered at all times.
+Investments are held by the Investment Managers' custodian banks, this giving the Company security over the assets.
+Where investments are made in cash deposits the bank's credit worthiness is considered by the committee and diversification is considered at all times.
 In addition the IC has formal agreements and set procedures for withdrawing funds or switching investments.